These amazing keto chocolate cookies are made with nut butter and cocoa powder.

 - Mix in the baking soda.

-- Using a cookie scoop, or a 2-tablespoons measuring scoop, spoon 18 mounds of the batter onto the prepared baking sheets, spacing the cookies 1.5 inches apart (they expand as they bake).
+- Using a 2-tablespoons measuring scoop, spoon 18 mounds of the batter onto the prepared baking sheets, spacing the cookies 1.5 inches apart (they expand as they bake).
 Do not flatten the mounds.

 - Top each cookie with 5-6 chocolate chips, gently pressing them in.